Hier geht es zum deutschen Blogpost: Hallo Schatz.

 When and where does „Hallo Schatz“ air?

-Hallo Schatz runs Monday to Friday, at 16:10 on the German channel ARD.
+Hallo Schatz runs Saturday, at 10:45 on the German channel ARD.
 Premiere is on 19th March!

 Finally, I would like to emphasize that „Hallo Schatz“ was a unique experience for me – not only a „job“.
 I have taken the team, the castle, our guests and their stories into my heart and I am super excited regarding the broadcasting!